Skip to main content

 Founder: The Morris Art Bronze Foundry

-Materials: Statue in bronze; pedestal in cement
+Materials: Statue: bronze; pedestal: cement

 Dimensions: Statue h.
 1.83m.